xzendercage/nisa/README.md

 ```
 Due to Userbot; Your WhatsApp account may be banned.
 This is an open source project, you are responsible for everything you do.
-Absolutely, Asena executives do not accept responsibility.
+Absolutely, NISA executives do not accept responsibility.
-By establishing the Asena, you are deemed to have accepted these responsibilities.
+By establishing the AI, you are deemed to have accepted these responsibilities.
 ```
 ## License
 This project is protected by `GNU General Public Licence v3.0` license.